-- Rehua Marae expects that you will leave the marae as you found it - As Hirer you are expected to vacuum the Wharenui and the foyer. - Tables and chairs are to be returned to the usual setting. - In the wharekai all wet floors are to be mopped and the carpet vacuumed.
+- Rehua Marae expects that you will leave the marae as you found it - As Hirer you are expected to vacuum the Wharenui and the foyer. - Tables and chairs are to be returned to the usual setting. - In the wharekai all wet floors are to be mopped, and the carpet vacuumed. - Please use the correct mop for the area, i.e. wharekai mop not to be used in the wharepaku.
+Same applies with the hoovers.
+We have a hoover for the wharekai and one for the wharenui.